elg1e/elg1e-Vintage/README.md

 ## Bidding/Buying Out

- The Bidding and Buying out system is designed to allow users to try and out bid eachother on items they wish to purchase but, the items will also have a buy out price, so if they wish to just buy the items straight away without missing out on the chance to recieve the items they can do so buy pressing buy now.
+ The Bidding and Buying out system is designed to allow users to out bid eachother on items they wish to purchase.
+The items will also have a buy out price, so if they wish to buy the items instantaniously to avoid missing out they can do so with this function.

 ### Future features